Urban-Analytics-Technology-Platform/demoland-engine/README.md

 The best option is to create a folder with the two required files, navigate to the folder and run the container.

 The container is not public, so you need to ensure you are logged in to ghcr.io within Docker.
 Follow the [Github docs]([Title](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic)) to do that.
+Note that to be able to pull the container, you need to have at least read permission of the `demoland-engine` repository.

 Example: